Department: Blizard Institute

 The post is based in the Blizard Institute, Whitechapel Campus.
 The Blizard Institute provides a stimulating scientific environment and state of the art infrastructure and facilities.
 In the 2014 REF, the Medical School is ranked 7th in Clinical Medicine with 90% of research rated as 3*+ 4* in the overall power ranking for these unit of assessments.
 In Clinical Medicine, QMUL was ranked 4th nationally for quality of outputs.

-This is a full-time fixed time post for three years in the first instance, with a starting salary at the appropriate point for experience on the professional Grade 4, spinal point 27 (£33,615) per annum inclusive of London allowance.
-Benefits include 30 days annual leave, defined benefit pension scheme and interest-free season ticket loan.
+This is a full-time fixed term post for three years in the first instance, with a starting salary of £33,615 per annum inclusive of London allowance.
+Benefits include 30 days’ annual leave, pension scheme and interest-free season ticket loan.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.